grinnell-cs/csc151-images/pages/syllabus.md

 This may be your first semester using Gradescope.
 Gradescope does some things well and some things less well.
 Things will likely mess up from time to time.
 That's okay; it's part of the process.
 I'll make adjustments when you have difficulty.
 I hope you'll accept my apologies when I do something wrong (or at least fail to adjust my processes to the way Gradescope thinks they should be done).

+### Mastery grading

+This may be your first semester in a class that uses a form of mastery grading.
+As I note elsewhere, the primary goal of mastery grading is that your grade depends on what you master, not when in the semester you master it.
+Most students find that the system works well for them, provided they try to keep up with the material.
+Please try each learning assessment and mini-project the first time it is offered.
+If you don't succeed, get help and then try again.

 ### Multiple sections

 There are multiple sections of this course.
-While the instructors and mentors will take generally similar approaches to the material, you'll see that there are differences.
+While I'm teaching all three of them and will do my best to do the same thing in each section, the questions students have will likely affect the details, so there will be some differences.
 These differences should not affect your overall learning in the course.

 ### Feeling overwhelmed